yonatanbitton/mdtel/readme.md

 This is how to produce each one of the features:

 ### Language models

-The data for this part is at: http://u.cs.biu.ac.il/~yogo/hebwiki/
+The data for this part is available at the data directory, and is originally from: http://u.cs.biu.ac.il/~yogo/hebwiki/

 Training two language model.
 First language model: Simple n-gram model.
 The code for this part is here: https://nlpforhackers.io/language-models/